Israel-Tanjiro/Geant4_Installations/README.md

 ```bash
 source geant_env.sh
 ```
-Go to the examples folder, later to the directory  basic and B1 example.
+Go to the examples folder, and to the directory basic and B1 example.
 Create the build directory
 ```bash
 mkdir build